Understanding Common Reasons for eTA Rejection

 Address Financial Concerns

-One of the most common reasons for visa rejection is financial instability or insufficient proof of funds.
+One of the most common reasons for eTA rejection is financial instability or insufficient proof of funds.
 The South Korean authorities want to ensure that you have the financial means to cover your stay without relying on public funds.

 How to Strengthen Your Financial Documentation